contactlab/contacthub-sdk-browser/README.md

 window.ContactHubAPI = 'https://test-api/hub/v2';
 ```

-#### CUstomer Hub ID
+#### Customer Hub ID

-Every Customer is assigned an id in CUstomer Hub.
+Every Customer is assigned an id in Customer Hub.
 In general, you don't have to think about it as the library will take care of it and avoid generating multiple IDs for the same Customer.

-If you store CUstomer Hub ids on your database and you want to make sure that events sent via the library are associated to the same id, you can specify the ID when you use the `ch('customer', {...})` method:
+If you store Customer Hub ids on your database and you want to make sure that events sent via the library are associated to the same id, you can specify the ID when you use the `ch('customer', {...})` method:

 ```js
 ch('customer', {